keikai/doc/tutorial/tutorial.md

 # Quick Start

-If you are new to Keikai, follow this section to get started.
+## Clone/Run [Tutorial project](https://github.com/keikai/keikai-tutorial){: .btn .btn--info}

-Just clone the [tutorial project](https://github.com/keikai/keikai-tutorial) and follow the instructions in readme.md to start up the project with Jetty.
+Follow the instructions in readme.md to start up the project with Jetty.
 Depending on your OS and whether you have Maven installed or not, the command varies.
 After it is successfully started, you can start to experience Keikai in your browser.
 We take the tutorial project to introduce 2 most common use cases:
 * [Online Editor](https://doc.keikai.io/tutorial/editor)
 * [Work with Database](https://doc.keikai.io/tutorial/database)